-Greg shares that he tried several of other ways for his sales process.
+Greg shares that he tried several of other methods for his sales process.
 A big problem he faced was installing something on the prospect’s system before they are a client.
 They just don’t want that, and Greg is uncomfortable asking them to do that.

 He was doing very technical presentations and they just were not resonating with his prospects.
 He also found he was handing them the same technical document as all the other competitors.
 There was no differentiation.